jf-labs/Mat-Vis-Net/README.md

 ---

+## Backend API

+- `backend/model.py` loads `data/san_leandro_products.csv` together with `data/image_embs.npy`, filters out rows without images, tags each item with a coarse `material_bucket`, and builds a cosine kNN index using scikit-learn.
+- `backend/app.py` boots a FastAPI service that:
+  - initialises the model on startup,
+  - exposes `GET /similar-by-sku?sku=<SKU>&k=<int>` returning the query product plus neighbours (including distances and `image_url` values),
+  - exposes `GET /health` for simple probes, and
+  - mounts `/images` so the web client can render product photography straight from disk.
+- Run it locally with `python -m uvicorn backend.app:app --host 127.0.0.1 --port 8010`.
+Adjust the host/port as needed and set `VITE_API_BASE_URL` for the frontend if you diverge from that default.

+---

+## Web UI

+- `matvis-web/` is a Vite + React app that lets you enter a SKU and browse similar products.
+- `npm run dev` serves the UI on `http://localhost:5173` and forwards API calls to the base URL defined by `VITE_API_BASE_URL` (defaults to `http://127.0.0.1:8010`).
+- Cards render the query result and neighbours with SKU, product name, category slug, material bucket, cosine distance, and the hero image streamed from FastAPI (`/images/<filename>`).
+- For a production build, run `npm run build` and deploy the generated static assets behind a proxy that routes API calls to the FastAPI service.

+---

 ## Algorithm

 The retrieval pipeline is a **content-based image retrieval** system on top of a pretrained vision–language model and a kNN index.